 NOTE 3: The subscription correlation ID in Alternative #1 or #2, or the Bulked data identification (ID) in Alternative #3 allow the consumer of the requested bulked data to request to NWDAF any changes in the generation of the bulked data related to such identification and to identify the received dataset to the actually requested bulked data.

-The Step 3 - 4 are executed independent of the Alternative of indication for bulked data.
+Step 3 - 4 are executed independent of the Alternative of indication for bulked data.

 3(a,b,c).
 Based on the received request, NWDAF#2 determines if further data collection needs to be trigger in order to properly associate collected data to the bulked data to be generated.
 NWDAF#2 triggers the data collection if required using the data collection mechanism indicated in the DC mode parameter received in Step 2b.
 If no DC mode parameter is provided in the request, NWDAF#2 uses default DC modes associated with the analytics stages (if analytics stages are included in the request) or default DC modes defined in the rules.